Emilija-Zuk/WindAI/README.md

 **Note:**
 - The API Gateway ID is dynamically fetched by the frontend from `api_id.txt` in the S3 bucket.
-- For more details, see comments in the Terraform files
+- For more details, see comments in the Terraform files in `infra/`.